FREQUENTLY ASKED QUESTIONS

 Having your own instrument, materials, and books in lessons during lessons and for practice at home is required and are not covered by tuition.
 Little School of Music has acoustic and digital pianos in each room, so you do not need to bring a keyboard to the lesson.
-Standard music books are available for purchase at Little School of Music.
 Please talk with your teacher about what materials you will need.

 26. What is the Leadership Program and why is it important?

 The Leadership Program introduces monthly principles to enhance the life lessons, leadership skills, and character development experienced in music education.
 This is at the core of our program as we use music and learning to play an instrument as the tool.
-Having 100% participation is critical to the future success of our students and teachers alike.
+Participation is an important part of the future success of our students and teachers alike.

 27. What kind of commitment is the Leadership Program?

 The Leadership Program is built into the program, so no extra time is required by students.
 We do encourage students to extend what they learn to other parts of their life including at school, at home, and especially among their peers.

 28. What do we have to do to participate in the Leadership Program?

 Each month a short introductory video on the monthly principle will be emailed to parents for students to watch at home.
 Parents may want to watch the video too!
 Teachers will engage students with a 2-3 minute class chat and other activities so the student can continue exploring on their own.